How Blockchain is Decentralizing the Internet

 Okay, that’s cool.
 But how does blockchain technology resolve this?

 One of blockchain’s coolest aspects is that the focus is on collaboration rather than competition.
 It encourages more individuals to jump in together and act as a community.
-The exciting implication here is that a community means there’s consensus, rather than one entity controlling a system.
+The exciting implication here is that a community means there’s consensus, rather than one entity controlling a system – blockchain is decentralizing the internet.
 Think of it as a digital democracy rather than online oppression.

 How blockchain can give power to the people